MrFarland/DM-Operations-Center/Module/04-Combat/flanking.md

 ### Flanking
 [Home](dm-operations-center) > [Combat](combat) > Flanking {.small-text}

-A creature is flanking an enemy if it has at least one ally adjacent to an enemy **and** on opposite sides of the enemy.
+A creature is flanking an enemy if it has at least one ally adjacent to an enemy **and** on are opposite sides of the enemy.

-Attackers flanking an enemy have Advantage on their attacks against that creature.
+Attackers flanking an enemy have [Advantage](advantage-and-disadvantage) on their attacks against that creature.

 ***Flanking is an optional rule.***